stuartstaniford/permaplan/docs/open-landscape-description-format.md

 This section covers plants in the landscape.
 The plants value is a JSON array of an arbitrary number of individual plants.
 Each plant is described by an object, with various named attributes about that particular plant.

 ### Plants Example
-The example below shows the beginning of a plants object, with the first plant in the array laid out in detail.
+The example below shows the beginning of a plants array, with the first plant in the array laid out in detail.
 Individual attributes of the plant are described below.
+If there are no plants in the file, that should be expressed as an empty array (but the plants tag should be present).

 ```
 // Example OLDF plants object
  "plants":
-  {
   [
     {
      "location": [92, 48],
      "yearPlanted": 2022,
      "timePlanted":
      "genus": "Acer",
      "species": "rubrum",
      "taxonomyLink":
    },
    ...
-   ]
- },
+ ],
 ```
 ### location (mandatory)

 Syntax: `"location": [<unitsEast>, <unitsNorth>],`

 The location gives the planting location (actual or planned) of this particular plant.
+This is described by an array of two numbers, the displacements east and north of the referencePoint (from the boundaries object), expressed in the units set in the introductoryData:spaceUnits.

 ### yearPlanted (mandatory)

+Syntax: `"yearPlanted": <year>,`

+This is the year that this plant was estimated to have been planted, expressed as an integer number of years AD.
+Obviously, for existing plants that were planted long ago (eg established trees) this may have to be expressed quite roughly.

 ### timePlanted (optional)